 Trained as a sociologist, I most love answering big picture questions that require a quick understanding of culture, context, social dynamics, needs, and meaning.
 I love questions about how and why people love, hate, do, avoid, understand, and navigate the world around them.

 My research career began in academic and non-profit settings, where I gravitated towards questions about labor rights, immigration, citizenship policy, and healthcare.
-My PhD dissertation examines the cultural underpinnings of the US and French healthcare systems.
-I am currently in the final editing stages, and expect to defend my dissertation by 10/2019.
+My Ph.D. dissertation examines the cultural underpinnings of the U.S. and French healthcare systems.

-I am passionate about improving American healthcare, cultural change, human connection, communities and how they function, helping others, and supporting sustainable a future.
-I get a rush from speaking French, my violin, hiking, and yoga.
+I am passionate about improving access to healthcare, promoting humanity in the workplace, inspiring introspection, communities, participating in diverse micro-cultures, helping others, and supporting a sustainable future.
+I get a rush from speaking French, my violin, hiking, yoga, and gardening.

-I hold a B.A. in Spanish from DePaul University, a B.A. in Sociology from Université de Strasbourg, an M.A. in Sociology from the University of California San Diego.
-I am ABD in Sociology at the University of California, San Diego.
+I hold a B.A. in Spanish from DePaul University, and a B.A. in Sociology from Université de Strasbourg.
+My Ph.D. in Sociology is from University of California, San Diego.